 Assignment due dates are Sundays at 11:59 PM Anywhere on Earth time.
-We will only accept assignments submitted on time due to time zone issues.
+We will only accept assignments that are submitted on time.
 We recommend changing your time zone in Canvas to show the due date in your local time.
-There are no exceptions.